Human Relations Commission

 - Provide information on and referral to agencies responsible for investigation or prosecution of alleged incidents of discrimination or violation of human rights such as the Office of Civil Rights, EEOC, Housing Authority or any other state or federal agencies.

-The HRC shall have between five (5) and nine (9) Commissioners appointed by the Mayor with consent from the City Council.
-Terms equal two (2) years.
+The Human Relations Commission shall have seven (7) Commissioners appointed by the Mayor with consent from the City Council.
+Terms equal three (3) years.

 - Andre Powell - Chair

 - Joe Gastiger